gaetanserre/LiSA/README.md

 There are some limitations to LiSA, mostly cause of my lack of knowledge:
 - Only a Sphere object can emit light.
 - Only one light per scene.
-- LiSA is slow and can crash the GPU driver if the number of vertices exceed 3M.
+- LiSA is slow and can crash the GPU driver if the number of vertices exceed a big value (2.5M for a RTX 2080).

 ## Sample images